cgencer/EQueue-docs/README.md

 This is the documentation repo for my upcoming boardgame EQueue.

+EQueue is a semi-abstract & semi-coop tactical puzzle with lots of player interaction.

 - **[Introduction / Thematic Objective](01-Introduction)**
 - **[Game Overview](02-Game-Overview)**
 - **[Special Actions](03-Special-Actions)**